aanfaisal/news/readme.md

 If you are making changes to JavaScript or Styles make sure you run `gulp watch`.

-## Technical Description

-You can find the technical description and a list with the libraries used in development [here](https://github.com/Vuedo/vuedo/wiki/Technical-Description).

 ## Issues

 For technical questions and bugs feel free to open one issue.